megajoules8/python_for_kids/README.md

 # python_for_kids
-This is my curiculum I've written for teaching children python
+This is a sample my curiculum I've written for teaching children python